kencx/source/content/notes/docker/environment-variables.md

 	  - "${PORTAINER_PORT:-9443}:9443"
 ```

-A default value can be provided with `:-[VALUE]` as seen in `ports` above.
+A default value can be provided with `:-[VALUE]`.
+Mandatory values are provided
-Otherwise, if a value is not set, it defaults to an empty string.

->Provide a mandatory environment variable with `${VAR:?err}`
+with `${VAR:?err}`.

-Compose specific env variables are automatically passed with an `.env` in the
+Compose specific env variables are automatically passed with an `.env` file in the
 project's directory.
-No extra arguments need to be passed when running
-`docker-compose up`

 ```bash
 portainer